Rkatiki/Converting-pdf-documents-to-audiobooks/README.md

 All the prerequisites can be downloaded by running pip install -r requirements.txt

 If any error with playing audio files using Pygame mixer copy libmpg123.dll file from pygame directory and paste it in C:/windows/system32 directory.
-Make sure to reboot after this problem if error persists.
+Make sure to reboot after this if error persists.